-Note: Numbers in the table are in states (t{cvc}).
+Note: Numbers in the table are in states (t{cv}) .

-16.4.4 External Trigger Input Timing
+14.4.4 MTU Trigger Input Timing

-It is possible to start A/D conversion from an external trigger input.
-External trigger input is input from the \overline{ADTRG} pin or MTU when the TRGE bit of the A/D control register (ADCR) is set to 1.
+It is possible to start A/D conversion from an MTU trigger input.
+MTU trigger input is input from MTU when the TRGE bit of the A/D control register (ADCR) is set to 1.

-A/D conversion is started when the ADST bit of the A/D control/status register (ADCSR) is set to 1 by the ADTRG input pin last transition edge or MTU trigger.
+A/D conversion is started when the ADST bit of the A/D control/status register (ADCSR) is set to 1 by MTU trigger.
 Other operations, regardless of whether in the single or scan mode, are the same as when setting the ADST bit to 1 with the software.

-Figure 16.6 shows an example of external trigger input timing.
+Figure 14.6 shows an example of external trigger input timing.